omuletzu/GoTaskManager/README.md

 - Form to create a new task (default TODO status)
 - Ability to **edit status** or **delete** a task
 - Communication with backend via **GraphQL (Apollo Client)**
+- Apollo Client was used for **query and mutation caching**, improving performance and providing a more responsive UI.

 ### DevOps